The essential phases of the product management process with concrete examples. A compilation of the product management workflow of hundreds of PMs.

 The main advantages of agile methodology in software development and how agile product teams can work more effectively with product management tools.

 The main differences from a product manager's perspective.
 Definition of products and projects, why timing is everything, and what the goals are.

-The general use case of Delibr is pretty straight forward and known to most of our users: structured documents that integrates with Jira.
+The general use case of Delibr is pretty straightforward and known to most of our users: structured documents that integrate with Jira.
 However, there are a lot of nifty features designed to help you with specific tasks that are worth checking out.
-Here's a shortlist of our favourites.
+Here's a shortlist of our favorites.